-STEP 1: DISCUSS DISASTERS AS A
+STEP 1: DISCUSS DISASTERS AS A FAMILY

-Children should be encouraged to talk about disasters. their fears, and parents should convey the steps they take to keep everyone safe.
+Have a family meeting to talk about disasters.
+Children should be encouraged to talk about their fears, and parents should convey the steps they take to keep everyone safe.
 Together, develop a list of things to take care of in preparing.
 Remember to practice your plan.